Hellebores for Late Winter Color

 It has been unseasonably cold here in the Pacific Northwest.
-In Portland (OR), we have had temperatures down in the teens, which is not the norm.
-To make matters worse, we have had an extended period of time when the temperature did not get above freezing.
+In Portland, Oregon, we have had temperatures down in the teens, which is not the norm.
+To make matters worse, we had an extended period when the temperature did not get above freezing.
 The ground is very dry, which causes additional stress on plants when the ground is frozen.
 Walking out into my garden this morning, I must say it is looking very bleak.
 The Eugene area has had some snow, which is a good insulator that offers cold protection for plants, but the Portland area has not had any significant snow.
 Our ground is bare and dry.
 Nonetheless, the hellebores are beginning to show themselves.

 However, we have many benefits to be living and gardening here, and one is the hellebore (Helleborus spp.), which is a true winter gem.
 Most are hybrids of the winter-blooming Christmas Rose (Helleborus niger) and later, midwinter- to early spring-blooming Lenten rose (Helleborus orientalis).
 All can withstand the cold, wind and rain and not only survive, but thrive.
 It is also one plant that I have heard deer will not eat.
 Hellebores were very popular in the Midwest in the early 1900s, and then their popularity diminished.
 In the early part of this century, they made a resurgence and have become increasingly popular in Pacific Northwest gardens.
 Plants are being bred to have stronger stems and an ever-increasing palette of color.

 The Best Hellebores

 Hellebores should be on every gardener’s must-have perennial list.
 Their most outstanding attribute is that they bloom in winter when most other perennials are sleeping the deep sleep, but their evergreen foliage is also a nice, year-round bonus.
 When planted in masses, they even make a nice groundcover.
 Even novice gardeners will find these shade-lovers easy to grow.
 They’re even deer-resistant.